 Dollar amounts for IT budgets have remained consistent.
-Seventy percent of survey respondents reported that their 2019 IT budget would be under $1 million.
+Seventy percent of survey respondents reported that 2019 IT budget would be under $1 million.
 The same was true for 62% of 2018’s survey respondents, and 66% of 2017’s survey respondents.
-(Only 9% of 2019’s respondents reported that their IT budgets would be more than $20 million.)
+(Only 9% of 2019’s respondents reported that IT budgets would be more than $20 million.)

 For 2018 budgets, 35% of survey respondents noted that between 1-5% of the total corporate budget for 2018 was committed to IT.
-This stayed relatively the same for 2019 IT budget plans, as 39% of survey respondents said that the corporate budget allocation for IT was between 1-5%.
-In 2017, 27% of survey respondents said that the corporate budget allocation for IT would stay between 1-5%.
+This stayed relatively the same for 2019 IT budget plans, as 39% of survey respondents said that the corporate budget allocation for IT was between 1-5%, and in 2020 that number dipped slightly to 37%.